florian-huber/data_science_course/book/06_data_acquisition.md

 A very important insight is that data is not simply out there waiting for us in neutral form.
 Data is always collected, selected, recorded, structured, and stored in some way {cite}`DataFeminism2020,kitchin_data_2014, gitelman_raw_2013`.
 This means that data already reflects decisions.
 Someone decided what to measure, whom to include, when to record, which categories to use, and what to leave out.
 And often the data was originally collected for a purpose that may be quite different from the one we have in mind now.

 This is one reason why ethical questions arise so early in data science.
 The ethical dimension does not begin only when a model makes a prediction.
-It already begins when data is collected {numref}`ch_ethics`.
+It already begins when data is collected {ref}`ch_ethics`.

 ## A student-focused example: building our own dataset